 WORKS IN PROGRESS

-This is a community collective designed to document artists, makers, and organizations doing work they genuinely care about.
+This is about the daily evolution and the accumulation of progress that defines a life’s work.
+It is a community collective designed to document artists, makers, and organizations doing work that matters.

 Processing the Present

 I have total aphantasia.
-I cannot form mental images; my internal memory is blank and still.
+I cannot form mental images; my internal memory is blank and mute.

 Photography is how I process and preserve the world.
-Since 2019, I have been building "Periphery in Motion”- an external memory bank of the scenes around me.
+Since 2019 (and earlier), I have been building "Periphery in Motion”- an external memory book of the scenes around me.

-Works in Progress extends that practice to you, capturing the energy of your craft before the moment passes.
+Works in Progress extends that practice to you, capturing your energy and your project.
+Any stage of the journey, because they all matter.
+A quick pause before the moment passes.

 Man working on a piece of agricultural machinery outdoors on dry, brown soil.
 He is wearing a black and gray baseball cap, sunglasses on top of the cap, a gray hoodie with maroon sleeves, and appears to be using a hand tool to repair or maintain the machinery.